New Camper FAQ

 How do you select your staff?

 Our counselors play an integral role in the Hosmer Point community, serving as positive role models and mentors for campers.
 We take the job of hiring counselors very seriously, and conduct criminal background checks on every camp employee.
 The most important aspect of a prospective counselor candidate is their experience and love for working with children.
 We look for creative people who have enthusiasm for their activity areas and an appreciation for the outdoors.
 We personally interview all applicants and are diligent about checking references.
-Our counselors are generally 18 to 25 years old and must have graduated from high school or the equivalent.
+Our counselors are 18 to 25 years old and must have graduated from high school or the equivalent.
 Most counselors return to work at camp for several summers.
-We like to hire education majors and young people pursuing careers working with children, as well as folks who've completed our Counselor In Training program.
+We generally hire education majors and young people pursuing careers working with children, as well as folks who've completed our month-long Counselor In Training program.

 How does my child get to and from camp?